rancherfederal/fleet-stack/README.md

 At the base layer we have our Infrastructure which is Harvester as HCI.
 Rancher supports provisioning RKE2/K3S clusters directly into Harvester in a similar way that it supports AWS, Azure, vSphere, etc. Here we're using Harvester as part of this demo.

 ### RKE2
 At the platform layer we're going to be using RKE2 cluster instances.
 The default configuration here is for 3.
-One running on a low-core-count server called `harveter1` and two running on a high-core-count server called `harvester2`
+One running on a low-core-count server called `harvester1` and another in AWS-Gov.

 ### Architecture
 TODO: Drop in draw.io diagram

 ### Cluster Applications
-At the application layer we're installing services like `cert-manager` and `longhorn` as well as an application platform tool called `Epinio`.
+At the application layer we're installing services like `cert-manager` and `longhorn` in an essentials package.
 These are configured to install on specific clusters using label selectors to demonstrate various methods of managing automation to clusters at scale using `Fleet`.

 ## Fleet LCM
 What's really happening before your eyes is provisioning of a set of RKE2 clusters onto multiple Harvester instances as well as installation of the applications that run on top of it!
 This repo is a model of how a single git repository in production can manage many clusters and applications that run upon them at scale.
 Its structure is tailored to supporting this way of working.
 Because of naming conventions, directory structure and how it is presented, it can be very easy to onboard new platform engineers/operators in use of it.